0xirvan/hexagonal-architecture/README.md

 ## 📦 Prerequisites

-- Go 1.21 atau lebih tinggi
+- Go 1.21 or higher
-- Wire (untuk dependency injection)
+- Wire (for dependency injection)

 Install Wire: